Attending to Children’s Attention Issues

 Staylisten, to help your child recover a sense of safety

-As you hold a limit, and stay close to your child, probably holding him in your arms, or lying next to him while he flails and struggles, your child will tremble, perspire, scream, flail, and feel like his life is ending.
-He will be furious with you, and will aim all that fury right at you.
-This is the emotional charge that drives your child’s impulsive acts.
-This is the fire inside, that keeps him from relaxing into learning endeavors or social interactions.
-Let him show you all that fear and fury.
-Let him go wild with upset.
+As you hold a limit, and stay close to your child, probably holding them in your arms, or lying next to them while they flail and struggle, your child will tremble, perspire, scream, flail, and feel like their life is ending.
+They will be furious with you, and will aim all that fury right at you.
+This is the emotional charge that drives or inflames your child’s impulsive acts.
+This is the fire inside, that keeps them from relaxing into learning endeavors or social interactions.
+Let them show you all that fear and fury.
+Let them go wild with upset.
 Stay close.
-Tell him you won’t leave him feeling this badly, and stay until the feelings have subsided.
+Tell them you won’t leave him feeling this badly, and stay until the feelings have subsided.
 This emotional outpouring can take ten to sixty minutes or more.
-But when the feelings have run their course, with you paying close attention, offering a safe place in your arms, and keeping your child from doing damage in the process, he will feel deeply and thoroughly relieved.
+But when the feelings have run their course, with you paying close attention, offering a safe place in your arms, and keeping your child from doing damage in the process, they will feel deeply and thoroughly relieved.

 This is a profound process.
 Most of us have never seen anything like it.
 An adult stays with a wildly passionate child, listens and cares and keeps things safe, without punishment or hurry.
-The adult trusts that the child is doing what he needs to do, and supports the child’s emotional process, without taking offense.
+The adult trusts that the child is doing what they need to do, and supports the child’s emotional process, without taking offense.
 A fuller description of what a child will do, and how an adult can respond so that the child emerges less frightened, more confident, and very much more reasonable and calm, is in the booklet “Healing Children’s Fears,” part of the set, “Listening to Children,” published by Hand in Hand Parenting.
-Several articles at our website, available for free, also describe this process, and on ourblog, you can read many anecdotes from parents that help give a feel for the kind of emotional support that changes children’s lives.
+Several articles on our website, available for free, also describe this process.
+You can read many anecdotes from parents that help give a feel for the kind of emotional support that changes children’s lives.

 You need support, too!